fireship-io/fireship.io/hugo/content/courses/vue/_index.md

 ### 🤔 Is this Course Right for Me?

-This course is **intermediate level** and designed to expose you to real-world challenges when building PWAs with Angular.
+This course is **intermediate level** and designed to expose you to useful patterns when building realtime web apps with [Vue](https://vuejs.org/) and [Firebase](https://firebase.google.com/).
 It assumes you have at least basic knowledge of web programming, including basic skills in JavaScript, HTML, and CSS.
 It is fast-paced and similar to [my style on YouTube](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA?), but far more in-depth and comprehensive.